yankiboran/Cybersecurity/CTF (Capture the Flag)/Introduction to the AWS EC2 User Data Scripts.md

-# Introduction to the AWS EC2 User Data Scriptss for the CFT Environment
+# Introduction to the AWS EC2 User Data Scripts for creating a CTF Environment #
 Let's take a look at launching an EC2 Instance with the User Data Scripts functionality to build a CTF Challenge.
 User Data Scriptss helps us to initialize the EC2 Instance with pre-defined configurations.

 **User Data Scripts defined below:**